Sadiq7446/Floppy_Bird_Game/README.md

 # Git-Hub-Sem-s-

-These are all the files I did on git hub just as a copy P.S : from sem2
+These are the copies of all the files I did on GIT-HUB.
+P.S : from sem2